surender-12/RFID-Based-Attendance-System-Google-sheets-/README.md

 - **Notification System** to alert users when their attendance is marked.
 - **Data Analytics** for generating attendance reports and insights.

----
-### 📌 Feel free to contribute or raise issues for improvements!